imsadia/cv-project/README.md

 [CPM17](https://drive.google.com/drive/folders/1l55cv3DuY-f7-JotDN7N5nbNnjbLWchK) datasets.
 Keep both datasets inside dataset folder created in the root directory.

-The link to the git repositor from where I have picked up mrcnn for using mask rcnn model is [matterport](https://github.com/matterport/Mask_RCNN).
+The link to the github repository from where I have picked up mrcnn for using mask rcnn model is [matterport](https://github.com/matterport/Mask_RCNN).